Patches for Quarter-Life Crisis Support: You're Not Behind, You're Right on Time

 1. Stop Treating It Like a Problem to "Solve"

-The quarter-life crisis isn't a bug—it's a feature.
+The quarter-life crisis isn't a bugâit's a feature.
 It's your brain and soul telling you that something needs to change.
 Instead of frantically trying to fix it, give yourself permission to sit in the discomfort.
-Flow On helps by lowering your stress response so sitting with uncertainty doesn't feel like drowning.
+A small grounding ritual, like putting on a patch, can be one gentle way of marking that you're choosing to be kind to yourself.

 2. Experiment, Don't Commit